pyeve/eve/README.rst

 - **Versioning**.
 Define a default prefix and/or API version for all your endpoints.
 How about example.com/api/v1/<endpoint>?
 Both prefix and version are as easy to set up as setting a configuration variable.

+- **Authentication**.
+Basic Authentication (RFC-2617) is supported.
+You can lockdown the whole API or just some endpoints.
+You can also restrict CRUD commands, like allowing open read-only access while restricting edits, inserts and deletes to authorized users.

 Installation
 ------------